keiji-imai/blog/content/projects/rcj_open/index.md

 I redesigned the omniwheels to have a 4.5:1 gear reduction.
 Major league teams typically buy steel internal gears and machine them to fit their wheels, but these gears cost $60 each and I don't have access to precision manufacturing.
 Even worse, steel gears are heavy and difficult to package compactly.

 I designed custom aluminum gear which were manufactured via wire EDM instead.
-Sonic EDM generously manufactured our wheels for free.
+Sonic EDM generously manufactured our gears for free.
 These gears are lightweight, but the custom gear profile makes them strong.
 We manufactured the motor shafts to a D shape so that we didn't need set screws for the pinion.

 ![Omniwheel](images/rcj_omni.jpg)